At first sight, Lisbon is a colorful cluster of tile-covered buildings cascading downhill along the north bank of the Tagus River.

 A few days might be enough to tick off many must-see sights in Lisbon, but don’t rush the journey.
-Instead take in the atmosphere of Lisbon’s neighborhoods one block at a time.
+Instead, take in the atmosphere of Lisbon’s neighborhoods one block at a time and discover a multitude of reasons to return again and again.

 Best neighborhood for day trips to the beach